Tips for Staying Productive When You Live in a Van

-One of the biggest challenges when you live and work in a van is staying productive at your job.
-Having a remote job while you do van life offers an amazing amount of freedom and flexibility, but it also requires dedication and discipline.
-After all, one of the best things about van life is being able to go wherever you feel like at any given moment.
-But an important thing to remember before you hit the road is that if you decide to fund your van life lifestyle by working on the road, this may mean that your route and schedule aren’t completely flexible.
-So how do you stay productive while still finding balance when you live in a van?
+After all, one of the best things about the remote lifestyle is being able to go wherever you feel like at any given moment.
+But an important thing to remember before you hit the road is that if you decide to fund your travels by working on the road, this may mean that your route and schedule aren’t completely flexible.
+So how do you stay productive while still finding balance?

-I’ve been a full time blogger for 6 years and lived off and on in my van for a good chunk of those.
-It’s not always easy to stay focused, but I can assure you that the rewards are worth it.
-Being productive ensures that the income keeps flowing in, providing you financial stability, which ultimately gives you the freedom to stay on the road longer.
+It’s not always easy to stay focused, especially when there’s so much to do and explore, but I can assure you that the rewards are worth it.
+Working remotely requires independence and self-discipline.
+Being productive ensures that the income keeps flowing in, providing you with financial stability, which ultimately gives you the freedom to stay on the road longer.

-1. Set Aside Clear Work Hours
+1. Set Aside Clear Working Hours

 I recommend setting aside dedicated times to work with no distractions so that you have clear blocks of time when you’re working vs not working.
 This is important especially to set clear expectations if you are traveling with a significant other who may not have the same work responsibilities as you.
 Otherwise, you may find that work spills over into every spare minute of your life, driving your partner crazy, and you won’t get to fully enjoy the freedom of van life.

-Personally I like to work first thing in the morning and in the evenings.
-My partner Ryan generally cooks dinner, so he takes on dinner duties while I edit photos, write or respond to emails.
+Personally, I like to work first thing in the morning and in the evenings.
+My partner Ryan generally cooks dinner, so he takes on dinner duties while I edit photos, write, or respond to emails.

 By sticking to this routine, I’m able to get work done and still have plenty of time for adventure.